-Elliot Nash, a Consultant at Totum specialising in operations, transformation and change roles, talks to law firm CEO Sarah Walker-Smith about her lead role at Shakespeare Martineau.
-The future of law, she says, is there for the taking…
+Elliot Nash, a Consultant at Totum specialising in operations, transformation and change roles, talks to Sarah Walker-Smith about her CEO role at Shakespeare Martineau.
+The future of law, she says, is there for the taking...

 One of the benefits of being part of a business like Totum, which has been an integral part of the professional services sector for so long, is that we have been able to see the journeys many candidates have taken through their career.
 Sarah is a great example of this, known to Totum since 2004, when we placed her as BD/Marketing Director at Browne Jacobson.
 Since then, she has kept in touch as she has enjoyed a great career in the legal sector as a Marketing/BD Director, COO and now CEO.

-Sarah did not have any legal experience prior to joining Browne Jacobson, still a rarity in most business services roles at the top levels, where she is the only non-legally qualified woman in the UK in her position as CEO of a law firm.
+Sarah did not have any legal experience prior to joining Browne Jacobson.
+This is still a rarity in most business services roles at the top levels, where she is the only non-legally qualified woman in the UK legal sector in her position.
 This has shaped her thoughts around the future of the legal industry and the direction that she is taking the firm.
 Sarah’s strong belief is that the legal market needs a shake up and firms should not be waiting for the disruptors and accountants to change the model when the people in her firm can be the internal disruptors themselves.

 Sarah is still able to look at her firm’s brand as someone who has worked outside of the partnership model, even though she has now worked in the legal sector for 17 years.
 The firm has taken a slight and planned step backward if The Lawyer’s top 100 ranking is to be believed, but she considers more than the snapshot of PEP as a marker of success, not least creating a long-term strategy.